luizbgomide/sovereign/classes.md

 # Classes

 Delving is done in a party of specialists.
-A class represents the particular skills, abilities, or talents that make the Delver valuable to the party.
+A class represents the particular skills, abilities, or talents that make the Character valuable to the party.

 The three base classes are [Expert](#expert), [Mage](#mage), and [Warrior](#warrior).
 Each of these base classes has its own [HP Progression](/rules#hp-progression), attack progression, and [Feat](#feat) advancement.